 After this the band seemed to be busier than ever, performing many large gigs around the country.

 Alongside the live playing Neil has been teaching drums for the last 20 years.
 Having pupils at all stages, and all ages, Neil has always enjoyed the challenge of making learning the drums as enjoyable and exciting as possible and recognising that everyone learns in different ways.
-Currently Neil is teaching at school and privately, please use the contact page to request information.
+Currently Neil is teaching at eight schools and privately.